FranklinDM/TGS/README.md

 1. Clone this repository
 2. Execute `./build.sh` at the repository root
-3. Open/install the resulting `tgs_sidebar-dev-build-pm.xpi` file with Pale Moon/Basilisk
+3. Open/install the resulting `tgs_sidebar-dev-build.xpi` file with Pale Moon/Basilisk

 ### Windows